Slack and Webex Teams integration – at last!

 Remember that in general, people will be averse to losing the app they live in all day, without a good reason.
 This effort may take many weeks or months of careful planning.

 2. Sync Slack and Cisco Webex Teams for interoperability with this Integration

 Collaboration apps are extremely personalized and users will have their favorite integrations and bots that they use and rely on, day in day out.
 In the long term, planning to support and federate two or more messaging environments, like Slack and Cisco Webex Teams gives your UC strategy more flexibility, as long as everyone can work together across different chat platforms.
 That’s where Mio can help.

-Mio keeps everyone chatting and collaborating in both Cisco Webex Teams and Slack environments, while syncing people and channels across all platforms.
+Mio keeps everyone chatting and collaborating in both Cisco Webex Teams and Slack environments while syncing people and channels across all platforms.
 This truly is the best of both worlds.
-Everyone gets to collaborate they way they prefer, without the need for a big migration plan.
+Everyone gets to collaborate the way they prefer, without the need for a big migration plan.

 Mio for Slack + Cisco Webex Teams interoperability

 With Mio, your Webex Teams users don’t need to change platforms and will still be able to chat with colleagues on Slack, and vice versa.